Syncleus/Ferma/README.md

 * **Pipes** - A data-flow framework for splitting, merging, filtering, and transforming of data
 * **Gremlin** - A graph query language
 * **Blueprints** - A standard graph API

+Ferma also **Supports Tinkerpop3 and Tinkerpop2**.
+For tinkerpop2 support use version 2.x and for tinkerpop3 user version 3.x.

 Ferma also supports any of the many databases compatible with TinkerPop including the following.